Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-\begin{remark} By using Example \ref{ex:stable-eff} as a gadget with the proof of Theorem \ref{thm:sumsta-inapprox} instead in an analogous way (substitute the originally unassigned students $e_i$-s with the gadget in an Example~\ref{ex:stable-eff}), we can show that \sumse\ remains NP-complete with constant preference and priority lengths too.
-(We also use the fact that \scov\ remains NP-hard even if each set has size at most three and each element appears in at most three sets, so the degrees will be bounded by a constant). \end{remark}
+\begin{remark} By using \cref{ex:stable-eff} as a gadget with the proof of \cref{thm:sumsta-inapprox} instead in an analogous way (substitute the originally unassigned students $e_i$-s with the gadget of \cref{ex:stable-eff}), we can show that \sumse\ remains NP-complete with constant preference and priority lengths too.
+(We also use the fact that \scov\ remains NP-hard even if each set has size at most three and each element appears in exactly three sets, so the degrees will be bounded by a constant). \end{remark}